peter-murray/node-hue-api/README.md

 # Node Hue API

-An API for NodeJS that interacts with the Philips Hue Bridge to control Philips Hue Light Bulbs and Philips Living Color Lamps.
+An API library for Node.js that interacts with the Philips Hue Bridge to control Philips Hue Light Bulbs and Philips Living Color Lamps.

-This API abstracts away the actual Philips Hue Bridge REST API, that is as yet, not finalized.
+This library abstracts away the actual Philips Hue Bridge REST API, that is as yet, not finalized.

+The library uses __promises__ instead of Node's normal callback system that is in common use.
+The reason for this was to make the writing of the library cleaner and error handling simpler.
+In some use cases the amount of nesting of async callbacks was excessive, and the promise system alleviates this, as well as providing simpler chaining.
+It is simple enough to wrap this library with callback functions if necessary.

+Due to this library using promises, it is necessary to call __done()__ on any promises that are returned, otherwise errors can be swallowed silently.

+## Philips Hue Resources

 There are a number of resources where users have detailed documentation on the Philips Hue Bridge;
  - Unofficial Hue Documentation: <http://burgestrand.github.com/hue-api/>
  - Hack the Hue: <http://rsmck.co.uk/hue>
  - Hue Hackers Mailing List: <https://groups.google.com/forum/#!forum/hue-hackers>

 ## Installation